 In the past, whistleblowing telephone hotlines have proven to be an effective channel for employees to speak up.
 It is, however, time to embrace digital systems in our ethics programmes, as we do elsewhere in our organisations.
 They provide a better experience for employees, save investigators time and meet the cyber challenges of today.
 A win-win solution for all parties.

-Empower employees to speak up with a digital reporting system.
+Empower employees to speak up with a digital whistleblowing system.
 Learn more about our EQS Integrity Line and get in touch with our team to discuss your company’s needs.